Switzerland

 Condition:

-I give a one year guarantee on the functionality of the movement when professionally set up and handled.
+Flawless movement condition.
+I offer a one-year guarantee on the functionality of the movement, provided it is set up and handled correctly.

-The "watch that lives on air" uses the "breathing movements" of a gas-filled bellows created by temperature fluctuations to wind the movement.
+The "clock that lives on air" uses the "breathing movements" of a gas-filled bellows caused by temperature fluctuations to wind the movement.

-The movement of the watch is conspicuous by its cylindrical box on the back.
-Inside, a bellows-shaped expansion chamber contains chloroethyl, a gas that expands particularly strongly between 10 °C and 27 °C. The movement is then wound up.
+The movement of the clock stands out due to its cylindrical box on the back.
+It contains chloroethyl, a gas that expands particularly strongly between 10 °C and 27 °C, in a bellows-shaped expansion chamber.

-A temperature difference of only one degree Celsius winds the watch for 48 hours.
-This interesting winding mechanism is complemented by an exquisite movement of the utmost precision with a heavy torsion pendulum.
+A temperature difference of just one degree Celsius winds the clock for 48 hours.
+This interesting winding mechanism is complemented by an exquisite movement of extreme precision with a heavy torsion pendulum (rotating pendulum).

 You will find interesting facts about the ATMOS from Jaeger LeCoultre in the specialist literature: